-If you are deaf or have hearing loss and are of State Pension age or over, you may be able to claim Attendance Allowance to help cover the cost of any support you need.
+If you are deaf or have hearing loss and are State Pension age or over, you may be able to get Attendance Allowance to help cover the cost of any support you need.

 If you are deaf or have hearing loss, you may be able to claim Attendance Allowance if you need to help to communicate with other people.

-It doesn’t matter if you don’t currently get this help, as long as you can show you need it.
+It doesn’t matter if you do not currently get this help, as long as you can show you need it.

 The benefit is paid at 2 different rates: lower and higher.
 The rate you get depends on how much help you need.